Nogg-aholic/ContentInspector/README.md

 To open the inspector in-game, you can use the chat command `/inspect`, or the widget built into the Mod Configs screen (useful on the Main Menu).

+To inspect a specific in-world actor, stand near it and look at it, then use the `/inspect this` chat command.
+The widget's title bar will show information about what the trace found.

 If you want to return to a window later in your game session, you can use the minimize button.
 The same window will be restored when you use `/inspect` again.

 It is quite possible to crash your game session by modifying various properties.
 Do not expect to receive support for crashes caused by changes you make with this tool.
+Any modifications will not persist between game sessions.

 It is possible to dump and generate Blueprints or some Assets (Curves, Material stubs, etc.) with ContentInspector, but it's highly advised to use the